Diffusion Model's Generalization Can Be Characterized by Inductive Biases toward a Data-Dependent Ridge Manifold: Introduction

 \section{Introduction}

-Diffusion models~\citep{sohl2015deep, ho2020denoising,song2020score} now deliver state-of-the-art sample quality across a wide range of generative tasks, which has made them a central tool for image, audio and video generation \citep{dhariwal2021diffusion,kong2020diffwave,brooks2024video}.
-At the same time, understanding how innovative these models can be (or in other words, what exactly do they generate) is becoming increasingly important.
-In fact, certain diffusion models can memorize the training data and act like a stochastic parrot that just randomly repeats training data, which means the generation quality may appear to be high but in fact no new knowledge is created; in addition, it can lead to safety and privacy concerns \citep{carlini2023extracting,somepalli2023understanding,duan2023diffusion,liu2024generative}.
-Naturally, what triggers memorization of diffusion model has been extensively investigated \citep[e.g.,][]{kadkhodaie2023generalization, zhang2023emergence}.
-By now, it is fairly well accepted that it is the various sources of error inside diffusion model that give its non-memorization; in fact, criteria for (non-)memorization can already be made rather quantitative \citep[e.g.,][]{ye2025provable}, and `generalization' became a synonym of non-memorization in this literature.
+Diffusion models~\citep{sohl2015deep, ho2020denoising,song2020score} now achieve state-of-the-art sample quality across a wide range of generative tasks, making them a central tool for image, audio, and video generation~\citep{dhariwal2021diffusion,kong2020diffwave,brooks2024video}.
+At the same time, it is increasingly important to understand how innovative these models actually are, that is, what they generate beyond the training data.
+A central concern is memorization: in some regimes, diffusion models can behave like stochastic parrots that simply reproduce training data, raising both scientific and practical concerns, including privacy and safety risks~\citep{carlini2023extracting,somepalli2023understanding,duan2023diffusion,liu2024generative}.
+Recent theory and empirical evidence suggest that non-memorizing behavior arises from various sources of error inside the learned diffusion model \citep[e.g.,][]{ye2025provable}, and in literature the term \emph{generalization} is often used in precisely this sense of non-memorization~\citep[e.g.,][]{kadkhodaie2023generalization, zhang2023emergence}.

-One important question still being actively investigated though is, when diffusion model is not memorizing, how/where does the model produce new samples different from the training set, i.e. how does it innovate knowledge.
-A quantitative, explicit answer would help distinguish generalization from hallucination and assess the applicability of the generative model to specific downstream tasks.
-The powerful classical theory of statistical learning can help bound the gap between the generated distribution and the latent population distribution (e.g., \citet[Theorem 3]{wang2024evaluating}), but in practice such a worst-case bound can be loose as it needs to account for all possible population distributions that are consistent with the finite dataset which the model trains on.
-This motivates an alternative, fully data-dependent perspective: compare the generated distribution directly to the empirical distribution of the training data, and regard this discrepancy as the model’s generalization.